 Malin Head Marine Park, Centre and Biosphere Fishing Area Concept Document

-The Inishowen Basking Shark Study Group have concluded their first round of public consultations with the wider Inishowen community regarding their Concept for the development of a Marine Centre, Park and Biosphere Reserve centred at Malin Head, on the North coast of Inishowen.
+The Inishowen Basking Shark Study Group have concluded their first round of public consultations with the wider Inishowen community regarding their concept for the development of a Marine Centre, Park and Biosphere Reserve centered at Malin Head, on the north coast of Inishowen.

 Many submissions and comments were received regarding the concept document at the public meetings and also via written correspondence.
 The community expressed a variety of views, regarding the plans with some sectors and groups holding conflicting opinions on specific matters.

-A document containing the majority of Comments received can be downloaded on our downloads page in the about us section.
+A document containing the majority of Comments received can be downloaded on our "Downloads" page.